imnotkoolkid/OBSIDIAN-CLIENT-old/README.md

 - [zenos](https://github.com/Dev-Zenos)

 ---
-> *note - preview build doesn't have the player freezing Bug.
+> *note - preview build doesn't have the player freezing Bug and uncapped fps.

 Check out our Safety page for details on how this client is safe to use. [**Safety**](https://obsidianclient.pages.dev/safety)